Internet-Draft OAuth Mission Deferred Approval August 2026

 5.1.
 Sequencing the Approval Event

 The issuance profile treats the approval event as immediate: the Approver consents and the Mission record is created atomically with issuance of the authorization code ([I-D.draft-mcguinness-oauth-mission]).
-This profile is an explicit override of that sequencing for a deferred approval, and it moves the approval event without weakening it:
+For a deferred approval this profile relocates that approval event without weakening it, moving it to the asynchronous review surface:

 2. Before approval only the pending request exists.
 The authorization artifact represents a pending authorization, never authority, and no Mission exists.
 A deferral_code and any PAR request_uri are pending-request state, not a grant.

 3. The approval event executes on the asynchronous review surface.
-That surface MUST authenticate the Approver and MUST satisfy the Mission Intent's controls.acr, exactly as the synchronous approval event requires ([I-D.draft-mcguinness-oauth-mission]).
+That surface MUST authenticate the Approver.
+It MUST satisfy the Mission Intent's controls.acr.
+Both requirements hold exactly as the synchronous approval event requires ([I-D.draft-mcguinness-oauth-mission]).

 4. The Mission record is created in the active state atomically with the approval decision, preserving the issuance profile's atomicity at the moved point.